Hgoatly/RecipesWithout/README.md

 9. To allow the site owner (admin) to create, read, update and delete recipes added by any user - including themselves.
 10. To allow the site owner (admin) to view and delete user recipes and user accounts.

-The site uses CRUD (create, Read, Update, Delete) functionality in order to create an interactive user experience.
+The site uses CRUD (Create, Read, Update, Delete) functionality in order to create an interactive user experience.

 The site is based around a multi-page layout, with access to different pages and features available according to whether or not you are a logged in registered user, or whether you are the site owner (admin).